Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Proposed integral operator : PDIO

 \begin{proposition} Suppose the symbol networks $a^{nn}_{\theta_1}(x)$ and $a^{nn}_{\theta_2}(\xi)$ are fully connected neural networks with nonlinear activation GELU.
 Then, the symbol network $a^{nn}_\theta(x, \xi) = a^{nn}_{\theta_1}(x) a^{nn}_{\theta_2}(\xi)$ is in $S^1_{1,0}(\mathbb{T}^n\times\mathbb{R}^n)$.
 Therefore, the restricted symbol network $\widetilde{a^{nn}_\theta}\eqdef a^{nn}_\theta|_{\mathbb{T}^n\times\mathbb{Z}^n}$ is in a toroidal symbol class $S^1_{1,0}(\mathbb{T}^n\times\mathbb{Z}^n)$. \end{proposition}

-\begin{remark} Here, we focus on the most important case where $\rho=1$ and $\delta=0$, since $S^m_{\rho,\delta}\supset S^m_{1,0}$ for $0<\rho\leq1$ and $0\leq\delta<1$ \cite{MR2304165}.
-Although the proposition only considers the symbol network with GELU, it can be proved for various activation functions (See Appendix \ref{appendix_activation}). \end{remark}
+\begin{remark} Here, we focus on the most important case where $\rho=1$ and $\delta=0$, because $S^m_{\rho,\delta}\supset S^m_{1,0}$ for $0<\rho\leq1$ and $0\leq\delta<1$ \citep{MR2304165}.
+Although the proposition only considers the symbol network with GELU, it can be verified for various activation functions (refer to \ref{appendix_activation}). \end{remark}

 \begin{proof} The fully connected neural network for the symbol network $a^{nn}_{\theta_1}(x)$ is denoted as follows: